 Perennial plants have deeper root systems that enable them to survive periods of drought from one season to the next.
 Some perennials, like butterfly weed and false indigo, have taproots that extend many inches into the soil, in effect tapping into water reserves during periods without rainfall.
 The best time to water perennial plants is once or twice a week, slowly and deeply so that the water does not run off before it has time to soak into the soil.
 A rain gauge can be helpful; many plants thrive on about an inch of water per week.

 When it comes to container plants, water almost functions like fertilizer: well-irrigated plants show lush growth, while plants that are just getting by on irrigation look stunted and shabby.
 During the summer, rules about when to water are less important for container plants.
-The best time to water may be twice a day, once in the morning to give plants a boost before the sun begins to bake down, and once in the evening to replenish what the day took away.
+The best time to water could be twice a day, once in the morning to give plants a boost before the sun begins to bake down, and once in the evening to replenish what the day took away.
 The smaller the container, the more you will be filling up the watering can so choose pots with at least an 18-inch diameter.

 There's no such thing as a drought-tolerant vegetable plant.
 Neglecting to irrigate your vegetable garden can lead to blossom drop, stunted vegetables, or even plant death.
 Vegetable plants that need extra water during heatwaves include cauliflower, celery, cucumbers, peppers, radishes, and squash.
 These plants demand consistently moist soil to produce the best crop.
 Use drip irrigation, or place a hose at the base of your plants to avoid wetting leaves.
 If you must rely on sprinklers, water early in the morning to allow the sun to dry the foliage.

 Trees and Shrubs